 Nigeria aborted its pre-shipment inspection policy in favor of a destination inspection policy for imports.
 Under this policy, all imports are inspected on arrival into Nigeria.
 This significantly increases clearance times.
-GON spent several millions of dollars on the procurement of scanners, but these scanners are rarely used in practice and often in disrepair.
+The Nigerian government spent several millions of dollars on the procurement of scanners, but these scanners are rarely used in practice and often in disrepair.

 Corruption and inefficiency in customs operations remain significant challenges.
-The Nigeria Customs Service (NCS), a revenue generating agency of government, contributes about 5 billion naira ($12.1 million) to GON coffers on an annual basis.
+The Nigeria Customs Service (NCS), a revenue generating agency of government, contributes about $12.1 million (5 billion naira) to government coffers on an annual basis.

-The Nigeria Trade Hub (http://www.nigeriatradehub.gov.ng/ )serves as an information portal for traders.
-Users can classify their imports/exports based on applicable Harmonized Tariff Schedule (HTS) codes, estimate freight charges, applicable duty, and find information on clearing processes.
+The Nigeria Trade Hub serves as an information portal for traders.
+Users can classify their goods based on applicable Harmonized Tariff Schedule (HTS) codes, estimate freight charges, applicable duty, and find information on clearing processes.

 The NCS uses a Pre-Arrival Assessment Report (PAAR) system which allows importers to submit their import documents online for assessment and clearance prior to the arrival of the cargo.
 This replaced the Risk Assessment Report System in 2013 with the objective of facilitating trade and revenue collection.
 The NCS is also working with the World Customs Organization to grant Authorized Economic Operator status to importers and clearing agents who have maintained a satisfactory level of trade compliance.
-Likewise, the NCS maintains a Fast Track window through which select importers may forward their cargoes directly to their warehouses where customs procedures such as examination and payments are undertaken.
+Likewise, the NCS maintains a Fast Track Window through which select importers may forward their cargoes directly to their warehouses where customs procedures such as examination and payments are undertaken.
 This allows the importer to bypass tedious ports inspection processes and reduces costs associated with port storage and demurrage.
 Importers selected as beneficiaries of the Fast Track scheme are those who have consistently exhibited integrity in their documentation and dealings with NCS and meet criteria such as having been in business for a minimum of three years.
 In February 2022, NCS held the official launch of Fast Track 2.0, an upgraded fully automated and digitized process aimed at accelerating the clearance of goods at ports and borders.
 To expedite and facilitate customs operations, Fast Track 2.0 will see the introduction of many more container scanners than the handful currently being used in the country.